p3nt4/Nuages/README.md

 This design hopes to facilitate penetration testing by facilitating the development of custom implants and reducing the likelihood of implants being detected by defensive solutions.

-Although Nuages is functioning, it is still a work in progress and contribution are welcome, whether it is solely testing, or development of new modules and compatible clients.
+Contribution are welcome, whether it is solely testing, or development of new modules and compatible clients.

 For testing and refererence, an example implant and handler are provided on this repo.